jinghuazhao/INF/cardio/clump-cojo.md

-# Comparison of GCTA and clumping results
+# Comparison of cojo and clumping results

 The directories are relative to /scratch/jhz22/INF, esp. cojo/ and clumping/ there,